Why investing in brand strategy before marketing tactics is critical to early stage growth.

 move up the value chain or be cast aside.

-If you find yourself evaluating the cost of creating a disciplined brand strategy, you might ask yourself, how much it’s worth to insure your future success.
+If you find yourself evaluating the cost/benefits of investing in a disciplined brand strategy, you might ask yourself, how much it’s worth to you to insure your future success?

 If you found this post helpful, please subscribe to the blog.